ladybug-tools/spider/sandbox/gbxml-guide/shade.md

 Documentation: Documentation: Surface not adjacent to any spaces with tilt between 0° and 180°.

 * Needs no adjacency
-* RectangularGeometry is not essential
+* RectangularGeometry is not essential, but required if the user of the gbXML file requires the orientation of the surface.
 * CADObjectId is nice to have
 * Shade surfaces indicating adjacent buildings have so need to be manifold.
 Thus floors may be omitted. {Theoretically, roofs and back faces could be omitted as well. )